GenericMappingTools/gmt/doc/rst/source/grdfft.rst

     Butterworth band-pass:
         Append *lo*/*hi*/*order*,
         the two wavelengths in correct units (see **-fg**) and the filter order (an integer) to design a bandpass filter.
-At the given wavelengths the Butterworth filter weights will be 0.707 (i.e., the power spectrum will be reduced by 0.5).
+At the given cut-off wavelengths the Butterworth filter weights will be 0.707 (i.e., the power spectrum will therefore be reduced by 0.5).
 To make a highpass or lowpass filter, give a hyphen (-) for the *hi* or *lo* wavelength, respectively.
 E.g., **-F**-/30/2 will lowpass the data using a 2nd-order Butterworth filter, with half-weight at 30, while